BrandtHill/StandYourGround/README.md

 `SYG.jar` once unzipped.

 It takes a little while to open, probably due to loading the music files.
-Perhaps this ca be made asynchronous?
+Perhaps this can be made asynchronous?